ramirezcgn/fantasticon/README.md

-  -h, --font-height <value>    the output font height (icons will be scaled so the highest has this height) (default: 300) --descent <value>            the font descent --normalize [bool]           normalize icons by scaling them to the height of the highest icon -r, --round [bool]           setup the SVG path rounding [10e12] --selector <value>           use a CSS selector instead of 'tag + prefix' (default: null) -p, --prefix <value>         CSS class prefix (default: icon)
+  -h, --font-height <value>    the output font height (icons will be scaled so the highest has this height) (default: 300) --descent <value>            the font descent --normalize [bool]           normalize icons by scaling them to the height of the highest icon --preserveAspectRatio [bool] used with normalize to scale down glyph if the SVG width is greater than the height -r, --round [bool]           setup the SVG path rounding [10e12] --selector <value>           use a CSS selector instead of 'tag + prefix' (default: null) -p, --prefix <value>         CSS class prefix (default: icon)